AndrewBudziszek/RESUME.md/README.md

 ### Other Notable Skills/Accomplishments
 * Awesome Problem Solving Skills.
 * Great at mentoring junior developers, new hires, and devs that are struggling in both technology and career.
-* Can have successful conversations with other humans at times.
-* Plays piano just well enough to know a few bars to some popular songs but not good enough to impress parents.
-* Can identify most Boeing and Airbus commercial airplanes as they takeoff/land at airports or fly overhead.
-* Won High School marching band state championship 4 years in a row.
-(Alto Sax and Snare Drum)

-### Concerts Attended
-* The Killers (TWICE!
-My favorite band of all time.)
-* Foo Fighters
-* Pentatonix
-* Shawn Mendes
-* Steve Aoki
-* Backstreet Boys
-* Maroon 5
-* Jason Mraz
-* The Chainsmokers
-* Various Concerts at SummerFest